 Finnish Classic Puukko (Tan & dark brown sheaths)

 I believe Tommi-style puukko with birch bark handle can be said Finnish classic puukko model with good reason, blacksmiths have been manufactured this model for centuries in Finland.
-Although model is perfect without any changes, I wanted to prepare my vision a little bit wider bolsters than usually.
-The Blade is forged to parallelogram profile and it is 94 mm long and 20 mm wide from the bottom.
-This time I used thicker birch bark which gives a bit different outlook.
+Main reason behind widespread popularity is the versatility of model, it can be used in hunting, wood carving and many other duties.
+The Blade is forged to parallelogram profile and it is 95 mm long and 20 mm wide from the bottom with normal measurements.
+Fittings can be done with brass or silver brass.
+In the picture you see sheath with custom made rifled decoration and extra long blade.

 Birch Bark Twins